CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

 ## Lab objectives

 In this lab, you will complete the following tasks:
-- Task 1: Create and seed your Azure Cosmos DB SQL API account.
+- Task 1: Create and seed your Azure Cosmos DB for NoSQL account.
 - Task 2: Create Azure Data Factory resource.

 ### Task 1: Create and seed your Azure Cosmos DB for NoSQL account